tonytvo/blog-generator/content/blog/listen-to-tests/index.md

 - test names describe features (high-level languages and abstractions)
   - think of one coherent feature per test, which might be represented by up to a handful of assertions.
   - If a single test seems to be making assertions about different features of a target object, it might be worth splitting up.
+  - a common approach is to name a test after the method it's exercising
+    - at best, such names duplicate the information a developer could get just by looking at the target class
+    - we don't need to know that TargetObject has a "choose" method, **we need to know what the object does in different situations, what the method is for**
+  - a better alternative is to name tests in terms of the target object's features.
+    - TestDox convention: Each test name reads like a sentence, with the target class as the implicit subject.
+      - a List holds items in the other they were added: holdsItemsInTheOrderTheyWereAdded
+    - the point of the convention is to encourage the developer to think about what the target object does, not what it is.
+  - When writing the tests, some developers start with the test name first, and some begin to create a placeholder for the test names before writing any test codes.
+Both approaches work as long as the test is, in the end, consistent and expressive.
 - read documentation generated from tests (provide a fresh perspective on the test names, highlighting the problems we're too close to the code to see)
 - arrange/act/assert structure is not clear
 - write in order: test names/act/assert/arrange to help us focus on what to write and avoid being coupled to the low technical implementation details